Choosing a Mattress to Prevent Pressure Ulcers: Comprehensive Guide

 Key mattress features for pressure ulcer prevention

-The best beds to prevent pressure injuries depend on the person’s needs, risk, mobility level, and healing capacity.
+The best beds to prevent pressure injuries depend on someone’s needs, risk, mobility level, and healing capacity.
 The following mattress features may help those with pressure injuries:

 Best mattress types for pressure sore prevention